StevenClontz/resume/index.md

 --------

 *   **A.M.P.'d (Auburn Mathematical Puzzle) Challenge**
-    *   Co-created annual [puzzlehunt](http://en.wikipedia.org/wiki/Puzzlehunt)-inspired mathematics competition for 7th/8th grade students in Spring 2012, and serves as Director for the event
+    *   Co-created annual [puzzlehunt](http://en.wikipedia.org/wiki/Puzzlehunt)-inspired mathematics competition for 7th/8th grade students in Spring 2012, currently serving as AMP'd Event Director
-    *   Served as writer, director, actor, videographer, and editor for videos featuring the "Auburn Math Police" Commissioner and various villains providing the scenario for the competition, as well as preparing puzzle worksheets to fit the theme
+    *   Served as writer, director, actor, videographer, and editor for videos featuring the "Auburn Math Police" Commissioner and various villains providing the scenario for the competition, as well as designing all documentation to match the theme
-    *   Wrote several mathematical puzzles (including subjects like graph theory, number theory, game theory, geometry, etc.) to be solved by teams of 6-8 students, exploring Auburn University's campus to present their solutions to mathematics graduate students acting in character.
+    *   Wrote several mathematical puzzles (including subjects like graph theory, number theory, game theory, geometry, etc.) to be solved by teams of 6-8 students, exploring Auburn University's campus to present their solutions to mathematics graduate student judges.
     *   Coordinated a staff of 35 graduate and undergraduate student volunteers along with AU COSAM Outreach leadership.

 *   **AU Explore - Math EXPO**
     *   Annual workshop for 5th grade students to play while using and learning mathematics
     *   Event coordinator for 2013-2014, volunteer from 2009-2012

-*   **Science Olympiad** Regional Competition volunteer (2010-2011)

 Additional Relevant Experience